cthipsudo/dbss-app-client/README.md

 1. create a .env file with two variables, a token that matches the server token and a endpoint address that points to your local server address.
       1. `REACT_APP_GAME_TOKEN="any token here"`
       1. `REACT_APP_API_ENDPOINT="http://somelocalhost:1337/api"`
-1. run `npm start to launch the client`
+1. run `npm start` to launch the client.

 ## About Me